 Tea tree oil has shown itself to have antibacterial, anti-fungal, and antiviral properties, and with it's penetrating action, not only soothes the bite, but may help prevent infection.

-Since I've been taking a good multi-vitamin (we get these from the same place as we get our tea tree oil) I've had fewer bites, both from mosquitoes and from fleas that come off the dogs outside.
+Since I've been taking a good multi-vitamin I've had fewer bites, both from mosquitoes and from fleas that come off the dogs outside.